4.1. Overview

 ot.global_options.spectral_colormap = lambda wl: plt.cm.viridis((wl-300)/800)

-In this example the colormap is adapted to use the viridis colormap from pyplot, where 300 is mapped to the lowest value of 0 and 800 to the highest value of 1.
+In this example the colormap is set to the viridis colormap from pyplot, where 300 is mapped to the lowest value of 0 and 800 to the highest value of 1.
 The specified function should take a wavelength numpy array (of some length N) as argument and return a two dimensional array with RGBA values between 0-1 and shape (N, 4).

 4.1.3.6.
 UI Dark Mode